 the extent to which licensee actions in response to NCVs and findings have been sampled by routine reviews of licensee PI&R activities, and

-if any trends or patterns in program or performance issues warrant additional sampling to confirm.
+if any trends or patterns in PI&R program or performance issues warrant additional sampling to confirm.
 For example, a series of issues associated with “failure to follow procedures” within one cornerstone may indicate a corrective action performance deficiency within a portion of the licensee’s organization; a series of issues associated with failure to follow procedures in multiple cornerstones may indicate a broader concern.
 Also, a lack of licensee-identified corrective action issues within a particular organization may be indicative of a problem with the identification threshold.
 Consider the need to follow-up on performance trends documented as a result of the semiannual trend review.

 71152-03 INSPECTION REQUIREMENTS